 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no findings or recommendations made in the preceding annual audit report.
+Finding 2018-01 was partially resolved and a similar finding was reported in the current year report.